Medicare → MDPP Implementation Resources

 Medicare Diabetes Prevention Program (MDPP) Implementation Resources

-The following webinars and resources were developed as part of technical assistance for MDPP suppliers through funding and support by the Centers for Disease Control and Prevention (CDC) and implemented by the National Association of Chronic Disease Directors (NACDD).
+The following tools, webinars and resources were developed as part of technical assistance for MDPP suppliers through funding and support by the Centers for Disease Control and Prevention (CDC) and implemented by the National Association of Chronic Disease Directors (NACDD).
 Some of the webinars and resources were developed in collaboration with the Centers for Medicare and Medicaid Services (CMS) and the American Medical Association (AMA).
-Webinar and resource topics include referrals and recruitment, marketing, promoting the MDPP during the public health emergency (PHE), working with Medicare Advantage (MA) plans, and billing and claims.
+Webinar and resource topics include referrals and recruitment, marketing, promoting the MDPP, working with Medicare Advantage (MA) plans, and billing and claims.

 To find more information about the MDPP and additional resources, visit our MDPP Basics page or CMS MDPP page.